genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ## Working with tables

-The starting point for any work you will need to do in DbMon will be the tables.
+The starting point for any work you will need to do in DbMon will be tables.

 ### Show tables

 To see a list of the available tables you can use the [`showtables`](#dbmon-commands) command.
-This will display an alphabetical list of the available tables, as follows:
+This will display an alphabetical list of available tables, as follows:

 ```javascript
 ==================================